-Building the Business Base
+2. Building the Business Base

 Since 2006, the Council has concentrated on resourcing Tourism, with Visitor Information Centres being upgraded and manned seven days a week by a combination of Council staff and volunteers.
-The Workforce Plan identified that economic development functions were currently being undertaken in an adhoc way by a number of council officers.
+The Workforce Plan identified that economic development functions were currently being undertaken in an ad-hoc way by a number of Council officers.
 In response to the identified need to invest further resources in business and economic development, a part time Economic Development Officer was appointed in the 2012/2013 financial year; this appointment continues with this officer having the added responsibility of the Management of the Roxy facility since the redundancy of the Roxy Manager position in July 2013.

 Reallocation of staffing resources has allowed for the focus on business development initiatives associated with the Trade Training Centres in Bingara and Warialda.
 Plans are ongoing for future business development, both internal to the organisation and externally through planned economic development activities.

-Tourism trainees employed in the 2012/2013 financial year when the need was identified during the Workforce Planning process have proven to be an exceptional addition to the promotions team.
-These individuals have since completed their training and are working for Council on a casual basis when needed.
+Tourism trainees employed in the 2012/2013 financial year when the need was identified during the Workforce Planning process were a valuable addition to the promotions team.
+These individuals have since completed their training with one of the trainees now working on in a permanent role and the other trainee working for Council on a casual basis when needed.
 Further investigation is being undertaken on the possibility of utilising more volunteer hours for the manning of the Visitor Information Centres.
 This will reduce the wages cost associated with tourism.

-Strategies Relevant Actions/Directions 2012-2016 Workforce changes required Update 2014/2015 Increasing In- Migration Target demographic groups who are aligned (to the attractions of the Shire) and accessible (i.e. not undergoing major lifestyle shift).
-Potential groups are older or retirees and young families; especially from the central and north coast areas.
-Recruitment Needs Changes made in the 2014/2015 financial year ensure that staffing levels are sufficient Organisation & Career Development Skills need to be further developed in tourism marketing specifically the identification and development of Marketing Plans.
-Not required To be considered Training Plan Identifying the Shire's unique position in the regional economy Increase the Shire's presence in the region As Above Ongoing
+Strategies Relevant actions/directions - 2012-2016 Workforce changes required Update Increasing in- migration Target demographic groups who are aligned (to the attractions of the Shire) and accessible (i.e. not undergoing major lifestyle shift).
+Potential groups are older/retirees and young families; especially from the central and north coast areas.
+Staffing needs Changes made in the 2014/2015 financial year ensure that staffing levels are sufficient.
+Not required Identifying the Shire's unique position in the regional economy Increase the Shire's presence in the region.
+As above Ongoing New business Attract and retain businesses that enhance the longer term viability of the Shire.
+As above Ongoing